Unfolding system-environment correlation in open quantum systems: Revisiting master equations and the Born approximation: Details of the example

-As seen in Fig. \ref{corelationlamdabyGamma0.2initialstate-SM}, the oscillatory character of the population is captured only by the ULL$2$ technique, although it also deviations in later times and there is a phase difference with the exact in the behavior of the coherence obtained by ULL$2$.
+As seen in Figs. \ref{correlationlamdabyGamma0.2initialstate-SM}, NZ$2$ and CR give unphysical results.
+The ULL$2$ technique captures the oscillatory character of the coherence, although it shows a phase difference with the exact {solution}.